praekelt/swagger-django-generator/README.md

 The following links references files that were generated using this utility based on the popular `PetStore` Swagger definition.

 * the [schemas](generated/schemas.py) file contains global schema definitions
-* the [stubs](generated/stubs.py) file is where you will add your own code (this will be replaced in future with a base class definition)
+* the [stubs](generated/stubs.py) file is where the abstract base class for your code will live, along with a mocked implementation
 * the [urls](generated/urls.py) file is where the routing takes place
 * the [utils](generated/utils.py) file contains utility functions
 * the [views](generated/views.py) handles security and validation